PoisotLab/ms_network_prediction/manuscript.md

 macroecology--- these models predict the range of a species based on known occurrences and environmental conditions, such as climate and land cover [@Guisan2005PreSpe; @Elith2006NovMet].
-Including interactions or co-occurrences in SDMs generally improves predictive performance [@Wisz2013RolBio].Several approaches exist to combine multiple SDMs: community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and
+Including interactions or co-occurrences in SDMs generally improves predictive performance [@Wisz2013RolBio].
+Several approaches exist to combine multiple SDMs: community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and